innovait-dk/idp_learn/docs/guide/elements/captions.md

 ![](../media/captions_5.png)

-Det er også muligt at ændre Captions for entiteter i arkitekturelementet "User Interface".
+It is also possible to change Captions for entities in the "User Interface" architectural element.